nazim806/google-book-search/README.md

 Google book search Link: https://damp-reaches-94807.herokuapp.com/

 **Overview**
-React-based Google Books Search app.
+This is a React-based Google Books Search app.
 This SPA (Single Page Application) uses [react-router-dom]to navigate, hide and show your React components without changing the route within Express.
 Using helper/util functions and React lifecycle methods to query and display books based on user searches, this is a full MERN stack application allows users to save books to a database to refer to at a later date.
 Built with Node, Express and MongoDB, and React-Toastify for custom alerts.

 **Required npm packages**